jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/structuredDocument.rst

 Structured document
 ===================

-Structured document is a document which you can fill in with static (simple text, tables, images and links) and dynamic data (fields).
-Static data does not change from envelope to envelope, when dynamic data can be modified.

-Structured document is added by default within template creation action but you can easily add new structured documents to template.
+Structured document is a document which you can fill in with static (simple text, tables, images and links) and dynamic (fields) data.
+Static data does not change from envelope to envelope, dynamic data can be modified.
+Structured document is added to new templates by default and additional structured documents can be added manually.

 How to add a structured document?
 =================================